Peeler: Y peelers

 A Y peeler or speed peeler has a blade perpendicular to its handle, a design closely resembling a safety razor.
 It is used with a similar action to a razor, shaving off skin in strips parallel to the handle.
 Most speed peelers have an 'eye gouger' beside the blade, a loop of metal used to dig out eyes and blemishes from a potato.

 A particularly famous example of this variety is the Zena Rex peeler, invented in 1947 by Alfred Neweczerzal of Davos, Switzerland.
 Considered an icon of Swiss design, it was featured on a 2004 Swiss postage stamp.
 It has a one piece aluminum handle and a pivoting carbon steel blade with dual edges.
 The stainless steel handled variant, the Zena Star peeler, was the model popularized by legendary New York City street hawker Joe Ades.

 Other types

 Most "Y" and inline pivoting peelers have a straight blade.
 A few have a curved blade which is a closer fit to the contour of a potato or other item being peeled; it takes a wider bite, requiring fewer passes to complete peeling.

 A mechanical apple peeler is a crank operated device that peels apples and optionally cores and slices them in one motion.
 When the slicer is enabled it cuts a normal apple into a helical shape.
 It is designed to work on apples but will also peel a number of other fruits and vegetables such as pears, beetroot, potatoes, cucumbers and thick carrots.

+Several variations of this type of crank peeler have appeared in modern times, such as The CrankMaster Peeler, which claims to help those with arthritis be able to peel various fruits like apples and pears.